RhythmKanani/Loan-Approval_Workflow/Project Summary.README.md

 # Loan Approval Workflow Automation – Business Analyst Project

 ## 📌 Project Overview
-This project simulates a real-world Business Analyst role for a mid-sized bank looking to automate its loan approval process.
-Currently, the process is manual, paper-based, and time-consuming, leading to delays and poor customer experience.
-The objective of this project is to design a digital loan approval workflow that reduces approval time from 10–15 days to 48 hours.

----
+  RK Cooperative Bank Ltd. incorporates its loan applications manually.
+This requires customers submit there loan application documents in person.
+The application under this procerss passes through various approvals from head officers and manual credit checks leading to elongated response to the customers about their loan applications causing customer dissatisfaction.
+The Goal is to minimise the loan approval timeline to 48 hours from 10 to 15 days.

+## Pain Points
+- Long Approval Time Of 10-15 Days.
+- Manual Verification of Documents which is prone to Higher errors.
+- Higher operational cost due to manual handling of the application documents.
+- Increased Customer Churn rate.

 ## 🎯 Project Objectives
 - **Specific:** Automate the loan approval process for personal loans.
 - **Measurable:** Reduce approval time from 10–15 days to 48 hours.